/skills/fuz-stack/references/testing-patterns

 Composable Test Suites (fuz_app)

 Live in fuz_app/src/lib/testing/ (library exports, not test files).
-Accept configuration with session_options, create_route_specs, and rpc_endpoints.
-The describe_standard_tests bundle reads a top-level `bootstrap?: BootstrapServerOptions ({mode: 'disabled' | 'surface_only' | 'live'}`) that gates the bootstrap-success suite (bootstrap.mode === 'live') alongside flowing to the surface + live app.
+Accept configuration via session_options, create_route_specs, and rpc_endpoints.
+The describe_standard_tests bundle reads a top-level `bootstrap?: BootstrapServerOptions ({mode: 'disabled' | 'surface_only' | 'live'}`) that gates the bootstrap-success suite (bootstrap.mode === 'live') and flows to the surface + live app.

 WebSocket Round-Trip Tests